 A discovery dive that made me dislike diving

 In March 2020 I first came to the island Koh Tao in Thailand as my friend really wanted to complete her open water certificate.
 At that point I didn’t have any interest in diving.
 Snorkeling also has never been an activity I particularly liked or needed to do, so I figured that diving wouldn’t be either.
-Also the island felt way too busy and starting the OW without really liking it as part of a big group didn’t feel very good.
+Also the island felt way too busy and starting the open water course as part of a big group without really liking it didn’t feel very good.
 When I went to restaurants and talked to people I felt like I was in the wrong place as I couldn’t join the diving conversations.